Kenneth-Macharia/Learning/DevOps/docker/swarm-notes.md

 `$ docker service --help` to view command options
 `$ docker service create` to start a new service (see --help for more options)

-(NB) Replicas means service_currently_running / services_specified_to_run, and swarm's goal is to always ensure they are matched.
-The serice naming convention (if not specified) follows docker's random container naming.
+`Replicas means service_currently_running / services_specified_to_run, and swarm's goal is to always ensure they are matched.
+The serice naming convention (if not specified) follows docker's random container naming.`

 `$ docker service ps {service}` shows the tasks within a service (a task runs a container)